How to create a token account with the Confidential Transfer extension

 Pending Balance High/Low Split

-The confidential pending balance is split into pending_balance_lo
+The confidential pending balance is split into pending_balance_lo and

-because ElGamal decryption requires more computation for
+pending_balance_hi because ElGamal decryption requires more computation for

 larger numbers.
 You can find the ciphertext arithmetic implementation